What is Kubernetes?

 Kubernetes is not a traditional, all-inclusive PaaS (Platform as a Service) system.
-Since Kubernetes operates at the container level rather than at the hardware level, it provides some generally applicable features common to PaaS offerings, such as deployment, scaling, load balancing, logging, and monitoring.
+Since Kubernetes operates at the container level rather than at the hardware level, it provides some generally applicable features common to PaaS offerings, such as deployment, scaling, load balancing, and lets users integrate their logging, monitoring, and alerting solutions.
 However, Kubernetes is not monolithic, and these default solutions are optional and pluggable.
 Kubernetes provides the building blocks for building developer platforms, but preserves user choice and flexibility where it is important.

 - Does not limit the types of applications supported.
 Kubernetes aims to support an extremely diverse variety of workloads, including stateless, stateful, and data-processing workloads.
 If an application can run in a container, it should run great on Kubernetes.

 - Does not deploy source code and does not build your application.
 Continuous Integration, Delivery, and Deployment (CI/CD) workflows are determined by organization cultures and preferences as well as technical requirements.